What’s the Difference Between Claims-Made and Occurrence Insurance Policies?

 As a business owner purchasing insurance for your company, not knowing the difference between claims-made and occurrence policies could prove to be a costly mistake.
 And whether you purchase a claims-made or occurrence policy will have a definite effect on not only how much you are paying for your coverage, but also what the lifecycle of your coverage will look like.

-As far as some most common business insurance types are concerned, professional liability and directors & officers policies tend to be claims-made while most general liability contracts fall into the occurrence category.
+As far as some most common business insurance types are concerned, E&O (also called professional liability) and directors & officers policies tend to be claims-made while most general liability contracts fall into the occurrence category.

 Let’s take a look at what these two terms actually mean for you and the coverage that you’re purchasing.